trustyai-explainability/trustyai-llm-demo/README.md

 ---
 ## 4. Guardrails
+In the following section, we'll walk through the configurations that have been provided inside of the `guardrails` folder.
+Everything is already written for you, so there's no need to add anything to the yaml files unless you're trying to experiment!

 ### 4.1 Deploy the Hateful And Profane (HAP) language detector
 This will use IBM's [Granite-Guadrian-HAP-38m](https://huggingface.co/ibm-granite/granite-guardian-hap-38m) model, which is a small language model for detecting problematic speech.